ianwdunlop/ci-cd-versioning/README.md

 Available at `registry.mdcatapult.io/informatics/docker-images/ci/scala` and based on `openjdk:buster`.
 Scripts in `scala` and `common` are copied to `/scripts`.
 Scripts with the same filename are overwritten by the files in `scala`.
+Sbt will cache all scala and java packages under a directory called `sbt-cache`, which is local to wherever `sbt` was called from.

 #### `export-env.sh`
 Interprets the command line arguments and git history using scripts from `common` to